 Please refer to the table under Section I for required export certificates requirements and additional declarations needed for exporting food products.
-Import Health Standards for high-risk products can be found at New Zealand Ministry for Primary Industries website here.
+Exporters can find the Import Health Standards for high-risk products on the New Zealand Ministry for Primary Industries website here.